 4. Create a 12-month Content Plan (break it down as needed for your business – daily, weekly, monthly, quarterly, bi-annually, & annually).

 5. Start writing, publishing, and sharing content!
-The goal is to create educational, enlightening, and entertaining content.
+The goal is to create content that’s educational, enlightening, and entertaining.
 If you feel overwhelmed, outsource all or part of the content creation process.

 Build Your Online Tribe to Drive Traffic to Your Website:

-1. Create Company social media profiles on sites like your Google Business Profile listing, LinkedIn, Facebook, YouTube, Twitter, Pinterest, Yelp, etc.
+1. Create Company social media profiles on sites like LinkedIn, Facebook, YouTube, Twitter, Pinterest, Yelp, etc.

 2. Share your blog posts and website via your social media outlets.